About us

 Kokoda is the marrow of our existence.
 The relationships formed through it …was and still is a vital component in sustaining my livelihood and the livelihood of my Tribe.
 God bless Kokoda!"

-What does Kokoda mean to you ….
-Joanne a previous trekker
+What does the Kokoda track mean to Joanne, a previous trekker with Pacific Star Adventures.

 “Courage, Mateship, Endurance, Sacrifice.
 The 4 pillars really do embody the Kokoda Trail.
 You can break down each of them and they thoroughly give meaning to the conflict in 1942.
 When walking the track, your thoughts are consumed by the gratitude you feel for the amazing men that fought in the same footsteps that you are taking.
 You find yourself constantly thanking the soldiers for their service and sacrifice, learning the history while on track was such a huge part of the experience, the peaceful and beautifulness competing with the violence and stories were a tear evoking and humbling experience daily.
 I will never ever forget my experience, I will treasure for the rest of my life, ANZAC Day, which has always been a large part of my life, it has taken on an even more significant meaning.
 We will remember them.
 I felt so at home there for a reason unknown and just wanted to keep walking, a truly memorable experience.”